Birth Control Implant

 How do I prepare for a birth control implant?

 Tell your healthcare provider about any medical condition you have.
 Also tell him or her if you are currently breastfeeding.
 Your provider will talk to you about how to prepare for your procedure.
 You will need to have a test to make sure you are not pregnant.
-If you have been taking birth control, your healthcare provider will talk with you about the best time for your procedure.
-If you have not been taking birth control, the implant should be placed on the first through fifth day of your period.
+Your healthcare provider will tell you when to come in for this procedure.

 What happens during the birth control implant procedure?